Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Information Assimilation

-Next, we wish to characterize the clarity dynamics, i.e., the time-evolution of the clarity about the spatiotemporal field at any position $p \in \Dcal$ due to measurements taken by a robot at position $x_r \in \Dcal$.
+Next, we wish to characterize the clarity dynamics, i.e., the rate of information gain and decay.
+In this section, we focus on the clarity dynamics of a single point $p \in \Dcal$ due to a measurement taken by a robot with position $r = \Phi(x) \in \Dcal$.
+Since we use the \ac{KF} to assimilate measurements, we use the earlier derived dynamics to estimate the rate of information gain.
+Reducing~\eqref{eqn:kf_model} for a single point $p$, the continuous time \ac{KF} model is